 Though New Mexico had established renewable energy goals in 2019, it was in 2021 that a significant community solar bill passed into law.
 The Community Solar Act creates a program which allows 100 megawatts (MW) annually for a total of 200 MW of community solar development for New Mexico until 2024.
 After 2024, the cap will be set by the Public Regulation Commission (PRC) as part of their programmatic review and recommendations.
 For a state with over three hundred days of sunshine every year, there are few places better suited for community solar development.

-The projects will be chosen on a points-based system by the yet-to-be announced administrator that will be discussed below.
+The projects will be chosen on a points-based system by the administrator that will be discussed below.
 However, there is a significant emphasis in the point system and the program as a whole for Low to Moderate Income (LMI) customers with 30% of the program’s capacity – 60 MW – reserved for LMI customers.

 Low Income carveout and eligibility